BUS 1005 PERSONAL FINANCE

 BUS 4205 SPREADSHEET MODELING AND QUANTITATIVE BUSINESS DECISIONS

 Four hours.
-Prerequisites: ACC 2111 and ACC 2112 and ECO 2205 and ECO 2207 and BUS/ECO 3320 and BUS 3453.
+Prerequisites: BUS/ECO 3320 and BUS 3453.
 The course provides a complete and modern treatment of management science methodology and the use of spreadsheet applications.
 Topics include decision theory, linear programming, network analysis, transpiration & assignment, PERT/CPM, forecasting, inventory control and queuing theory.

 BUS 4255 INTERNATIONAL FINANCIAL MANAGEMENT

 Four hours.
+Prerequisites: BUS 3125 and ACC 2112.
 Examination of the international financial environment of business.
 Emphasis is on the financial decision making process relating to foreign exchange risk management, hedging, arbitrage, currency futures and option markets, management of foreign investments, country risk analysis, international sources of financing and international money and capital markets.

 BUS 4430 BUSINESS ETHICS, COMMUNICATION, AND RISK MANAGEMENT

 Four hours.
-Prerequisites: Junior standing, and BUS 2217 and 3311 or permission of the instructor, and successful completion of coursework that satisfies Effective Communication SLOs A and B. This course integrates legal research, writing, and document creation with business ethics.
+Prerequisites: Junior standing, and BUS 2217 and 3311 or permission of the instructor.
+This course integrates legal research, writing, and document creation with business ethics.
 It is designed to prepare business students to effectively address and avert the legal and ethical challenges they will face in day-to-day business operations.
-Gen Ed: MV, Ql, Qn, EC-C
+Gen Ed: MV

 BUS 4960/4961 BUSINESS ADMINISTRATION INTERNSHIP

-Four hours.
-Prerequisites: Senior standing; permission of the instructor; BUS 3312, BUS 3115, and BUS/ECO 3320.
-Correlating theory and business practices in two operational settings; supervision by cooperating practitioners and faculty in several areas of application.
+Two to four hours.
+Prerequisites: Senior standing; permission of the instructor; minimum 2.5 GPA.
+Correlating theory and practice in an operational setting, supervision by cooperating practitioners and faculty in approved areas of application.